-The difference between a birth center and hospital facility is one of the keys. to. life.
+The difference between a birth center and a hospital facility is one of the keys. to. life.

 If you’re keen on support and having familiar faces surround you on the eventual big day, a birth center may be a good option for you.

 It’s also worth mentioning that their educational materials and classes are typically top-notch (hello, on-site lactation counselor!), and on par with that of a healthcare facility.

 If you’re set on having an unmedicated birth, your decision will be honored (there are some birth center/hospital hybrids out there that also offer a tub!) but if, God forbid, something unexpected happens to you or baby, you can be assured that your care needs will be met in a timely manner.

 Of course, hospitals have a rap of being sterile and chaotic, conjuring images of rushed activity and unsettling beep sounds.

 2. How far am I willing to travel?

 The distance from Y [your place] to Z [the birth destination] may seem minor in light of everything else until suddenly––and painstakingly––it becomes major.

 And remember, most places won’t even admit you until you’ve met the 511 rule: contractions every 5 minutes for 1 minute at a time over the course of 1 hour.

-3. Do I want a Doula?
+3. Do I want a doula?

 Nurses and midwives may be there for you in the lead-up, but their goal is ensuring baby’s safety and wellbeing during the actual childbirth experience, while doulas are there to solely take care of and look after mama, through and through.

 Let it be known, however, that not all doulas are certified so if that’s something that’s important to you, you can start your search on the DONA registry.

 Doulas can often determine where you’re at in the labor process and facilitate certain exercises to help you cope from contraction to contraction, guiding the most malpositioned baby all the way through the pelvis.

 … Here’s the thing

-Here’s the thing: While I received all of my prenatal care at a birth center and mentally primed myself for an unmedicated birth in a blissed-out atmosphere, my excruciating back labor brought me to a nearby hospital at the last minute.
+While I received all of my prenatal care at a birth center and mentally primed myself for an unmedicated birth in a blissed-out atmosphere, my excruciating back labor brought me to a nearby hospital at the last minute.

 My point is that sometimes your plan has other plans at the last minute––and that’s okay, too.